 This can throw off the consistency of your frosting, and can also deepen the shade (the frosting becomes more of a cream), making some of you piped stitches a different color.

 To avoid this, you can either take breaks while piping, or wrap a thin dish towel or paper towel around the bag, to minimize the transfer of heat.

 See what I mean about the white velvet cake layers?
 They look so pristine and perfect when paired with the bright red buttercream.
-If you want to watch the full video tutorial, below is the YouTube video I created of this knitted sweater cake:
+If you want to watch the full video tutorial, here is the YouTube video I created of this sweater cake.

 Hope you all have a wonderful holiday season, filled with lots of baking